eyalzek/sync_play/README.md

-load your videos and play them in sync, needs some work still
+Enter you video URL's and play them in sync.